 If you have an old Illinois warrant from years ago, for any charge or missed court date, from driving on a suspended license to more serious criminal offenses, you can’t just expect it to go away.
 There is no “statute of limitations” on warrants.
 If you are considered a fugitive, it is an open and active case.
 And with new interconnected law enforcement computers everywhere, that old warrant can come back and bit you anywhere and anytime.

-But the good news is that, with old cases, they may not be able to prove the underlying charges anymore.
+But the good news is that, with old cases, the prosecution may not be able to prove the underlying charges anymore.
 We may be able to easily get your charges dismissed in many cases.

 It’s up to you to start the process by giving us a call and setting up a free consultation.
 Find out exactly what we can do you help you finally put this stressful problem behind you, once and for all.